-Aida Flemming was a Canadian teacher, writer and animal welfare advocate.
-She founded the Kindness Club and was the wife of Hugh John Flemming, who was Premier of New Brunswick from 1952 to 1960.
+Aida Flemming, a Canadian educator, author, and animal welfare advocate, was the founder of the Kindness Club and wife to Hugh John Flemming, the Premier of New Brunswick from 1952 to 1960.

-Her father was Charles Whitfield McAnn.
-Originally from Kent County he earned a Bachelor of Arts degree from Mount Allison University in Sackville and a Bachelor of Laws from the University of Michigan.
-After practising law in Moncton he moved to Kaslo, British Columbia, with his wife, the former Ada Boyer.
-She died three months after their daughter Aida was born at the Boyer family home in Victoria Corner on 7 March 1896.
-Aida was her parents’ only child.
-She was named Ada but later changed the spelling of her name to that of the Verdi opera Aida.
+Her father, Charles Whitfield McAnn, originally from Kent County, held a Bachelor of Arts from Mount Allison University and a Bachelor of Laws from the University of Michigan.
+After practicing law in Moncton, he relocated to Kaslo, British Columbia, with his wife Ada Boyer.
+Tragically, Ada passed away three months after their daughter Aida’s birth in Victoria Corner on March 7, 1896.
+Aida, initially named Ada, later altered the spelling of her name to match the Verdi opera “Aida.”

-Aida McAnn lived with her father, his second wife and their two children in Kaslo.
-Charles Whitfield McAnn was a successful lawyer who became a Queen’s Counsel and was the mayor of Kaslo when he died in 1907 at the age of 42.
-Aida was then 11 years old.
-She returned to New Brunswick to live with her uncle L. Wesley McAnn, who later became the Mayor of Moncton.
-In 1910 she entered Netherwood School in Rothesay where she excelled academically.
+Aida McAnn resided with her father, his second wife, and their two children in Kaslo, where Charles was a prominent lawyer, Queen’s Counsel, and Kaslo’s mayor until his death in 1907.
+Aida, then 11, returned to New Brunswick to live with her uncle L. Wesley McAnn, who later became Moncton’s mayor.
+She attended Netherwood School in Rothesay in 1910, excelling academically.

-Aida McAnn began her working life as a teacher, first at Mount Allison University, where she taught English and History, and later at Dongan Hall, a private secondary school in New York City where she taught English, Latin, History and Current Events in 1930 and 1931.
-She worked as a freelance writer of advertising copy in New York before returning to New Brunswick where she worked as a writer for the Department of Tourism for nine years.
+She started her career as a teacher at Mount Allison University, teaching English and History, and later at Dongan Hall in New York City.
+Aida then worked as a freelance advertising copywriter before returning to New Brunswick to write for the Department of Tourism.

-In 1938 she published a cookbook entitled “The New Brunswick Cookbook”.
-She also directed “The Cooking School of the Air”, a program on CHSJ radio in Saint John.
-She began working as a reporter for the Legislative Assembly of New Brunswick’s official records of debate in 1944.
+In 1938, she published “The New Brunswick Cookbook” and directed the radio program “The Cooking School of the Air” on CHSJ.
+Aida began reporting for the Legislative Assembly of New Brunswick’s official records of debate in 1944.

 In October 2022 the City of Fredericton unveiled two benches to honour her many accomplishments and her founding the Kindness Club.
 They are located by the pond at the Hugh John Flemming Forestry Complex.